omadahealth/laptop/README.md

-This script assumes you have gone through the steps outlined in the [engineering onboarding][https://wiki.omadahealth.net/doku.php?id=engineering:onboarding] wiki and have set up your Github profile before running.
+This script assumes you have gone through the steps outlined in the [engineering onboarding][https://wiki.omadahealth.net/doku.php?id=engineering:onboarding] wiki and have set up your Github profile with your ssh keys before running.

 Install
 -------